mithunpaul08/mean-teacher/pytorch/README.md

 ``` python main.py --run_on_server True
 ```

-Latest status as of Nov 11th 2019.
+### Latest status as of Nov 12th 2019 1am.
+- Data files are getting downloaded correctly using the commands above.

-Ran using python main.py command above.
-Runs lex and delex training 3724 batches (119197/32) However only till epoch 0.
+- Ran using python main.py command above.
+- Runs lex and delex training 3724 batches (119197/32)
+- However only till epoch 0.
 Also val accuracy is negative. that is a big problem.